vdbergh/vtjson/README.md

 ## Schemas

-Validation of JSON like Python objects is done according to a "schema" which is somewhat inspired by a typescript type.
+Validation of JSON like Python objects is done according to a `schema` which is somewhat inspired by a typescript type.
 The format of a schema is more or less self explanatory as the following example shows.

 ### Example